Trams in Gdańsk: Renovation after 1945

-By the end of the Second World War, the tramway powering systems were destroyed, the tracks were seriously damaged from artillery fire, and no tram wagon remained usable.
-Immediately after the end of military activities in April 1945, the tramway infrastructure began to be rebuilt.
-As an initiative from the local management board, the Miejski Zakład Komunikacyjny w Gdańsku was formed.
+By the end of the Second World War, the tramway power systems were destroyed, the tracks were seriously damaged from artillery fire, and no tramcars remained usable.
+Immediately after the end of military activities in April 1945, efforts begain to rebuild the tramway infrastructure.
+The local management board formed the Miejski Zakład Komunikacyjny w Gdańsku.
 Teams of tramway workers from Poznań, Warsaw, and Łódź worked with the tramway workers from Gdańsk to secure and inventory the salvageable materials.
-Trams and their components were taken from the tram depot in Wrzeszcz, which largely stayed intact.
-The tram depot by ulica Łąkowa lost its roof from both halls as well as the workshop.
+Trams and their components were taken from the depot in Wrzeszcz, which had remained largely intact.
+By contrast, the tram depot by ulica Łąkowa had lost its roof from both halls as well as the workshop.

 On 28 June 1945, rebuilding work for the tramway network recommenced.
 The repairs were completed in 1947.
-Almost all lines existing before their destruction were rebuilt.
-The eliminated tracks were on ulica Szeroka, ulica Kowalska, and ulica Korzenna, as well as a technical track on Stare Przedmieście.
+Almost all lines in existence before the war were rebuilt.
+The exceptions were tracks were on ulica Szeroka, ulica Kowalska, and ulica Korzenna, as well as a technical track on Stare Przedmieście, which were not restored.
 A new line to Sopot was launched in 1946.